Dendropsophus bogerti: Description

 The tadpoles have an ovoid body that is wider than it is tall.
-Body coloration is dark brown with blue, gold, and purple iridescence anteriorly and with golden spots on dorsally.
+Body coloration is dark brown with blue, gold, and purple iridescence anteriorly and with golden spots dorsally.
 The fins are coppery brown.
 The tail is xiphicercal (i.e., narrowing abruptly to a distinct flagellum).
 Tadpoles of Gosner stage 34 measure 14–15 mm in body length, or about 41% of the total length.

 Habitat and conservation

 Dendropsophus bogerti is an adaptable species found in open areas such as secondary forest and pastureland at elevations of 1500–2580 m above sea level.
 The eggs are deposited in temporary or permanent pools.
 This very common species is not facing any known threats.
 Nevertheless, it has not been recorded in protected areas.